WillhKessler/portfolio/index.md

 ## About

+My professional work has spanned ecological niche modeling, public health GIS, geospatial infrastructure development, and state geospatial data governance.
-With a background in **geography, biology, and spatial data science**, my professional work spans environmental modeling, public health GIS, and geospatial infrastructure development.
-I have contributed to projects on **climate-health interactions, noise modeling, and spatial epidemiology**, and have co-authored several peer-reviewed studies and spatial analyses.
+With academic training in **geography, biology/ecology, and spatial data science**, I have contributed to projects on **climate-health interactions,  vector-borne disease modeling, and spatial epidemiology**, and have co-authored several peer-reviewed studies on these topics.

 My approach emphasizes **reproducibility, computational efficiency, and clear visual communication** of spatial data.
 I am particularly interested in how cartographic design and geospatial computation can jointly inform environmental and health policy.